 She had cried and refused to let her brother go back when school started again, but she thought herself grown up now.
-She didn’t even cry when her brother returned to school this morning, and was quite proud of it.
+She didn’t even cry when her brother returned to school that morning, and was quite proud of it.

 He loved her, and she adored him.

-“What do you have there?” her mother asked as she made it downstairs.
+“What do you have there?”
+Her mother asked as she made it downstairs.